Teknost/MinusOne/README.md

-Plotter and Knife G-Code Output for Inkscape
+MinusOne: Inkscape G-Code output for using your 3D printer as a 2D plotter or drag knife
 ===========================================

-Notice
+Summary
 ------

 This is an Inkscape extension that allows you to save your Inkscape drawings as